Costa del Sol

 The island is full of traditional quaint villages, ready to be explored, along with some spectacular scenery along the way.
 Why not visit the Pantokrator Mountain, Corfu's highest point, and admire the view over the island to the open sea?

 We recommend a visit to Corfu Town, a UNESCO World Heritage Site, with historic churches and a maze of narrow streets, 2 fortresses built during the Venetian era, pavement cafes and hidden leafy squares.
 The Archaeological Museum has plenty of artefacts found around the island dating back millennia that tell the story of its ancient past.

-For a different kind of adventure, you can enter another world in Albania, which was shrouded in mystery for many years under communist rule and closed to outsiders.
-Now you can travel there by hydrofoil in just 40 minutes!
-You could explore the World Heritage Site of Butrint which was once a major trading post.
-You can see how, over the centuries the Greeks, Romans and Ottomans all left their mark here, with archaeological treasures including an amphitheatre and temple.
-The amphitheatre dates from the 3rd century B.C. and would once have seated an audience of over 1500 people.
+For a different kind of adventure, you can cross the narrow straights to Albania, which was under communist rule and closed to outsiders for decades.
+Today, you can travel there by hydrofoil in just 40 minutes from Corfu Town and explore the World Heritage Site of Butrint.
+Once a major trading post, you can see how the Greeks, Romans and Ottomans all left their mark here including an amphitheatre and temple.

 We have detected an incomplete booking, Would you like to continue with that booking?